-An important wave of recent studies have looked at the link between tax changes and innovation.
+A number of recent studies focus on the link between tax changes and innovation.
 Jones (2022) studies optimal taxation for top earners in a model where innovation cannot be perfectly targeted by a research subsidy.
-Akcigit et al. (2022) estimate large and positive effects of permanent tax cuts on patenting activities across US states and inventors.
-Cram and Olbert (2022) measure the impact of the 2021 global corporate tax reform on the stock prices of companies with different shares of intangible assets.
-Baley et al. (2022) look at the monetary policy response to corporate tax reforms.
+Akcigit et al. (2022) estimate large and positive effects of permanent tax cuts on patenting activity across U.S. states and inventors.
+Dechezleprêtre et al. (2023) find large effects on R&D and patenting from changes in the tax incentives to R&D. Cram and Olbert (2022) measure the impact of the 2021 global corporate tax reform on the stock prices of companies with different shares of intangible assets.
 Bloom et al. (2013) estimate the effects of R&D spillovers on firms' growth by exploiting variation in R&D tax incentives across U.S. states.
-We complement these studies by documenting the persistent effects of temporary corporate tax cuts on innovation, aggregate productivity and GDP.
+We complement these studies by documenting the persistent effects of temporary corporate tax cuts on innovation, productivity and GDP.

-Growing research efforts, surveyed by Cerra et al. (2022) and including Comin and Gertler (2006), Benigno and Fornaro (2017), Anzoategui et al. (2019), de Ridder (2019), Beaudry et al. (2020), Jordà et al. (2020), Queraltó (2022), Furlanetto et al. (2021), Antolin-Diaz and Surico (2022), Fieldhouse and Mertens (2023), examine the long-term effects of non-technology shocks working via hysteresis, financial frictions, monetary policy and government spending.
-A distinctive feature of our analysis is the focus on the medium-term effects of corporate and personal taxes.
+Growing research efforts, surveyed by Cerra et al. (2022) and including Comin and Gertler (2006), Benigno and Fornaro (2018), Anzoategui et al. (2019), de Ridder (2019), Beaudry et al.

+(2020), Jordà et al. (2020), Queraltó (2022), Furlanetto et al. (2021), Antolin-Diaz and Surico (2022), Fieldhouse and Mertens (2023), examine the long-term effects of non-technology shocks working via hysteresis, financial frictions, monetary policy and government spending.
+A distinctive feature of our analysis is the focus on the medium-term effects of corporate income tax changes.1

 Structure of the paper.
-Section 2 presents the identification strategy and the empirical framework based on local projections.
-Section 3 summarises the evidence obtained using local projections and narrative identification using post-WWII US data.
+In Section 2, we present the identification strategy and the empirical framework based on LPs.
+Section 3 summarises the evidence obtained using a narrative identification of income tax changes on post-WWII U.S. data.
+We also report results on incorporation and from an extensive sensitivity analysis in which we vary the sample, estimation method, specification and controls (including the C-corporation share of economic activity).
 In Section 4, we develop an endogenous productivity model of the business cycle with two margins of innovation: basic and applied research.
-In Section 5, we estimate the structural model by minimising the distance between the model impulse responses and those based on the local projection estimates of Section 3.
-In Section 6, we provide further evidence on the specific mechanism highlighted by the structural model and find that the interaction of the market price of ideas and the tax amortisation period on intangible assets is a main channel through which endogenous productivity shapes the persistent response of GDP to corporate taxes.
-In Section 7, we show that applied research plays a significant role in accounting not only for the size and persistence of the estimated effects of temporary corporate tax cuts, but also for the long-term elasticities of patents to permanent tax changes.
-Section 8 concludes.
+In Section 5, we estimate the structural model by minimising the distance between the model impulse responses and the LP estimates of Section 3.
+In Section 6, we provide further evidence on the specific mechanism highlighted by the structural model and find that the interaction of the market price of intellectual property and the tax amortisation period on intellectual property purchases is a main channel through which endogenous productivity shapes the long-lasting response of GDP to corporate taxes.
+Section 7 highlights the role played by the elasticity of innovators' labour supply in making the effects of corporate taxes more persistent than the effects of personal taxes.
+In Section 8, we show that applied research is a main driver of the long-term elasticities of patents to a permanent tax change.
+Conclusions are drawn in Section 9.
 The Appendix contains further results and robustness analyses.